 Wedding services are held at the church.
 We provide a room for the bride and her attendants, complete with mirrors and a bathroom.
 The groom and his attendants come to the church dressed for the wedding.

 Those who wish to have the weddings at Reformation are encouraged to contact the church office to talk about available dates and times.
 The sooner the better as many dates fill quickly.
 Each couple meets three times with the pastor.
 All wedding music must be appropriate for worship and be approved by the pastor.

 Our shut-ins are a very important part of our ministry.
 Eucharistic ministers are individuals who take the sacrament of Holy Communion to those members who are unable to attend worship due to confinement to their home or a nursing facility.
 These ministers spend time visiting our shut-ins and praying with them as well as providing communion.

 In keeping with Lutheran tradition, music is a very important part of our worship.
-We have a beautiful pipe organ as well as piano that are utilized during every worship service.
-Reformation has many ways in which to share your musical talents.
+We have a beautiful 18-rank pipe organ as well as piano that are utilized during every worship service.
+Faith United has many ways in which to share your musical talents.
 We regularly enjoy solos, ensembles and instrumentalists as a part of our worship.
-Additionally, Reformation has a wonderful choir that participates regularly.
+Additionally, Faith United has a wonderful choir that helps lead worship every Sunday.